terraindata/terrain/Redux-README.md

 ```

 #### _subscribe() method replacement
-Because new we are wrapping our components into Redux Containers, they will take care of subscribing to store changes an notify the component about those changes.
+Because now we are wrapping our components into Redux Containers, they will take care of subscribing to store changes an notify the component about those changes.
 This means the `_subscribe()` method to map store values into the component state is no longer necessary

 ```
 constructor(props: Props)